Tuesday, June 09, 2009

 Saturday, January 31, 2009

 The lesser something shouts for attention, the more I am inclined to notice and grow fond of it.
 I think it's the same with people.
-I have very low tolerance for people who are trying very hard to prove they are attractive when that is obviously not the case, or when they are endlessly griping about how dejected they feel when the fact is they do have friends and lead a comfortable life.
-These "whine" and dine type are very unattractive (to me).
+I have very low tolerance for people who try very hard.
+I prefer taking the time to uncover what's truly interesting about something, somebody.

 Friday, January 09, 2009